Image Description Elements

 Additional kernel parameters passed to the kernel by the bootloader.

-Specifies the image blocksize in bytes which has to match the logical blocksize of the target storage device.
-By default 512 Bytes is used, which works on many disks.
+Specifies the image blocksize in bytes, which has to match the logical blocksize of the target storage device.
+By default, 512 bytes is used, which works on many disks.
 You can obtain the blocksize from the

-column in the output of the following command:blockdev --report $DEVICE
+SSZcolumn in the output of the following command:blockdev --report $DEVICE- target_removable=”true|false”:

-Indicate if the target disk for oem images is deployed to a removable device e.g a USB stick or not.
-This only affects the EFI setup if requested and in the end avoids the creation of a custom boot menu entry in the firmware of the target machine.
-By default the target disk is expected to be non-removable
+Indicate if the target disk for OEM images is deployed to a removable device, e.g., a USB stick or not.
+This only affects the EFI setup if requested, and in the end, avoids the creation of a custom boot menu entry in the firmware of the target machine.
+By default, the target disk is expected to be non-removable.

 Request a spare partition right before the root partition of the requested size.
-The attribute takes a size value and allows a unit in MB or GB, e.g 200M.
-If no unit is given the value is considered to be mbytes.
-A spare partition can only be configured for the disk image type oem
+The attribute takes a size value and allows a unit in MB or GB, e.g., 200M.
+If no unit is given, the value is considered to be mbytes.
+A spare partition can only be configured for the disk image type oem.

 - spare_part_mountpoint=”dir_path”: